High-Risk Car Insurance in Georgia

 How Does GAIP Assignment Work?

-The Georgia Automobile Insurance Plan (GAIP) serves as Georgia's residual market for high-risk drivers who've been rejected by standard insurers.
-This assigned risk mechanism requires all licensed carriers in Georgia to participate and accept drivers in proportion to their market share throughout the state.
+The Georgia Automobile Insurance Plan (GAIP) is the state's residual market for high-risk drivers rejected by standard insurers.
+All licensed carriers in Georgia must participate and accept drivers in proportion to their market share.

 How Much Does GAIP Coverage Cost?

-Georgia's assigned risk plan (GAIP) rates are 60% to 90% higher than comparable voluntary market policies for the same coverage limits.
-For example, a driver with a clean record might pay around $95 monthly for state minimum liability in the voluntary market, while GAIP coverage could cost $150 to $180 per month.
-Actual GAIP rates vary based on your driving record and other risk factors.
-These elevated premiums reflect the increased risk insurers assume when covering drivers with DUIs, multiple accidents or serious traffic violations that make them uninsurable in the standard market.
+GAIP rates are 60% to 90% higher than comparable voluntary market policies.
+A driver with a clean record might pay around $95 a month for minimum liability in the voluntary market.
+GAIP coverage for the same limits could cost $150 to $180.
+Actual rates vary by driving record and other risk factors.
+The higher cost reflects the risk insurers take on when covering drivers with DUIs, multiple accidents or serious violations.

-The Georgia Department of Insurance regulates GAIP rates and program operations.
-The plan ensures even drivers rejected by standard carriers can access the liability coverage Georgia law requires, helping high-risk motorists maintain legal driving privileges.
+The Georgia Department of Insurance regulates GAIP rates and operations.
+The plan keeps minimum liability coverage accessible to any Georgia driver, regardless of driving history.

 How Do I Apply for GAIP Coverage?